-Minneapolis is the most populated city and the capital of the state of Minnesota, one of the coldest states in the USA.
+Minneapolis is the most populated city of the state of Minnesota, one of the coldest states in the USA.
 The city of Minneapolis has many parks and lakes for you to enjoy being known for its many options for outdoor activities.

 Like most big cities in the US, Minneapolis downtown is filled with impressive skyscrapers.
 So, one of the attractions of Minneapolis is to go through the so-called Skyway.
 This air-conditioned connection system of more than a hundred buildings in the city is surrounded by shops and restaurants.
 To go to Minneapolis is to walk in the clouds, almost literally.